Print this topic

 Getting help for metatarsalgia

-In most cases you will have to pay privately to see a podiatrist, although ACC may cover treatment for some pain caused by an injury.
+In most cases you'll have to pay privately to see a podiatrist, although ACC may cover treatment for some pain caused by an injury.

-If your pain is caused by Morton's neuroma or bursitis a steroid injection might help.
-Talk to your GP or podiatrist about this.
+If your pain is caused by Morton's neuroma or bursitis, a steroid injection might help.
+Talk to your general practice team or podiatrist about this.

 Sources